 These agents don't have eyes.
 They can't hover.
 They don't infer.
 They parse structured markup, follow semantic hierarchies, and take explicit instructions literally.

-MX recognizes that optimizing for humans alone is no longer sufficient.
+MX accepts that building for humans alone is no longer sufficient.
 In an AI-mediated world, websites must work for both human visitors AND the agents acting on their behalf.

 How MX Differs from Traditional Web Design